PyO3/rust-numpy/README.md

 **Note**
 From 0.3, we migrated from rust-cpython to pyo3.
-If you want rust-cpython, use version 0.2.1 from crates.io.
+If you want to use rust-cpython, use version 0.2.1 from crates.io.

 Example